Functional Medicine is the future of conventional medicine – available now.

 But what is it really, and why are medical professionals around the world adopting this philosophy to treat chronic illness?

 Functional Medicine seeks to identify and address the root causes of disease, and views the body as one integrated system, not a collection of independent organs divided up by medical specialties.
-It treats the whole system, not just the symptoms, just as a gardener will seek to treat the roots of tree to correct any issues with the trunk or leaves.
+It treats the whole system, not just the symptoms.
+Just as a gardener will seek to treat the roots of a tree to correct any issues with the trunk or leaves.
 It is a holistic approach.

 Conventional Medicine wishes to find out the endpoints (or symptoms) of the problem and deal with it at the symptom level only.

 Dr. Torsak Tip-pairote at Better Being Hospital (BBH) for example sees many different patients on a daily basis.
 Their conditions can range from a mild cold to a debilitating and degenerative disease such as Amyotrophic Lateral Sclerosis (ALS).
 Despite the vast differences between these two conditions, he will ask them both the same question; “How is your diet?”.
 Functional Medicine practitioners are not concerned with your condition because it is merely the symptom of some other imbalances, and it is more important for the medical team to find and correct these imbalances which are causing the patient so much distress.